rh-aiservices-bu/model-car-importer/README.md

 - Registers models in the OpenShift model registry
 - Optional deployment as InferenceService with GPU support
 - Waits until the model is deployed to complete pipeline
+- Deploys AnythingLLM UI configured to use the deployed model
 - Supports skipping specific tasks

 ## Prerequisites